 I visited Il Fornaro midtown this past January for the first time.
 Here’s my take on the dining experience.

 I book for 3 on a late Friday night for Winterlicious dinner and am surprised to find that it’s nice and quiet — I’m used to bigger crowds for Winterlicious.
 The fact that it was a very cold night and that the restaurant is in an area where those without a car would have to take the bus and/or walk a bit might have contributed to the thinner crowd.

 My friend and I dropped in for a late dinner at Spring Rolls this weekend.
 We were starving after a 2 hour long visit to the Ripley’s Aquarium downtown.
-We could’ve eaten around the area, but were craving some Thai noodles, so we decided to take the short trip up to the Spring Rolls near Dundas station.
+We could’ve eaten around the area, but were craving some Asian noodles, so we decided to take the short trip up to the Spring Rolls near Dundas station.